-Top trail lookouts & views
+Top trail lookouts and views

 The 23 Great Rides take you into some of New Zealand’s most beautiful landscapes – from wild coastlines, remote river valleys and gorges, to rural plains, tussock-covered high country and the mountains.
 What’s more, cycling allows you to soak it all in at the perfect pace, and reach places you might otherwise never see.
 Here are just a handful of highlights.